infinitydaemon/OpSec-Kernel/Documentation/scsi/scsi-generic.rst

                 and earlier
     =========   ==========================================================

-Both packages will work in the lk 2.4 series.
-However, sg3_utils offers more capabilities.
-They can be found at: https://sg.danny.cz/sg/sg3_utils.html and freecode.com
+Both packages will work in the lk 2.4 series however sg3_utils offers more capabilities.
+They can be found at: http://sg.danny.cz/sg/sg3_utils.html and freecode.com

 Another approach is to look at the applications that use the sg driver.